 enforce, to fully emulate how a program would behave on that CPU.

-The second option, -cdrom debian-9.5.0-i386-xfce-CD-1.iso will mount the ISO inside the emulated system as a CDROM.
+The second option, -cdrom debian-10.1.0-i386-xfce-CD-1.iso will mount the ISO inside the emulated system as a CD-ROM.
 This option won't be needed when the system is installed.

 -m 2G will give 2Gb of RAM to the emulated system.
-By default, QEmu allocates 128Mb of RAM, which is definitely not enough for Debian; it requires 139Mb.
-We just raise it to 1Gb to have some margin when we'll run the desktop.
+QEmu defaults to 128Mb of RAM, which is definitely not enough for Debian.

 -show-cursor displays the mouse cursor.
 Otherwise it is invisible.